shravanbishnoi/SEIR/README.md

 This repository is organized to showcase my work throughout the course, and it will be regularly updated with new assignments and projects.

-## Course Advisor: Dr. Amit Singhal (Computer Scientist, Founder Sitare University)
+## Course Advisor: Dr. Amit Singhal (Ex.
+SVP at Google Search, Founder Sitare University)

 ## Table of Contents
 In this course we will learn how do search engines work and retrieve user satisfiable information when queried.